ourcodingclub/ourcodingclub.github.io/_tutorials/fortran-intro.md

 `Fortran` programs have an extra step required before you can run or 'execute' them.
 Once the program has been written and saved as a plain-text file, we must convert it into a format that the computer hardware can understand and process.
 This stage is called _compilation_ - we are compiling our program into a format suitable for the computer we wish to run it on.

-If you have come from a background in using langauges such as `R`, `Python`, or `MATLAB`, you may not have encountered this compilation stage before, as the usual method of running programs written in these languages hides away the compilation stage from the user.
+If you have come from a background in using languages such as `R`, `Python`, or `MATLAB`, you may not have encountered this compilation stage before, as the usual method of running programs written in these languages hides away the compilation stage from the user.
 These types of languages (`R`, `Python`, etc.) are sometimes described as _interpreted_ languages.
-The program is run through a special program called the _interpreter_, and this does all the compilation dynamically,or at _run-time_.
+The program is run through a special program called the _interpreter_, and this does all the compilation dynamically, or at _run-time_.

 `Fortran`, being optimised for fast, numerical computation, requires the user to perform the compilation step themselves, which allows fine tuning of the optimisation options of the program and many other customisations of the final program.